ctbarna/node-packer/README.md

-# Packer
+# PyPacker
-`packer` is a binary packer and unpacker inspired by Python's [struct library](http://docs.python.org/library/struct.html) for node.js.
+`pypacker` is a binary packer and unpacker inspired by Python's [struct library](http://docs.python.org/library/struct.html) for node.js.
 Currently, it packs/unpacks to and from a Buffer object.
 When unpacking, an array is returned with the requested values.